The cone of minimal weights for mod $p$ Hilbert modular forms: Filtration of mod Hilbert modular forms.

-In the following, we state two corollaries of our main theorem which answer questions Andreatta and Goren asked in \cite{AG}.
+In this section, we state two corollaries of our main theorem which answer questions Andreatta and Goren asked in \cite{AG} regarding filtrations of Hilbert modular forms.
 We have previously answered these questions in the case $p$ is unramified in $\calO_F$ in \cite{DK}.

-We first define the {\em minimal}, {\em standard}, and {\em Hasse} cones.
+Recall that in \cite[\S 8.19]{AG}, Andreatta and Goren define the filtration of a nonzero mod $p$ Hilbert modular form $f$ as the minimal weight of a modular form from which $f$ arises by multiplication by the partial Hasse invariants $H_\beta$ as $\beta$ runs in $\BB$.
+As we have seen, over $\Xbar^{\rm PR}$, the partial Hasse invariants $H_\beta$ can be further factorized into a product of generalized partial Hasse invariants.
+Here we give a definition of filtration by considering all generalized partial Hasse invariants; see also \cite[\S 1.4]{DDW}.
+This notion coincides with that given by Andreatta-Goren in the case $p$ is unramified in $F$.